Bhavyaraj9/Git-Tutorial/README.txt

 11. git restore --staged <filename> -> It removes file from changes from staging area to working area.

 12. Diff between git rm and git restore :> if you want to move the whole file back to the untracked state, then we do git rm, otherwise if we just want the changes to be moved in working area or staging area then we git restore.

+13. git commit -m "<your commit message>" -> If we want to avoid opening a text editor like vim/nano to add commit message we can use this following command.

+14.